 Before jumping into globbing sealant all over your camper roof, do a test run.
 This will allow you to get a feel for the product and the way it levels.
 Keep in mind, this may not be the most beautiful job you do.

 On a piece of cardboard, layout a screw or bolt.
 Apply a 3/8 inch bead of sealant along the length of the cardboard and cover the screw.
 The sealant should start to flatten within minutes – usually a 1/2 inch spread.
 After 5 minutes, the product should skin over.

 4. Apply sealant

 Apply the sealant using a standard caulking gun or pumping system.
 Take care to use a larger amount of product to cover screw heads because it is going to spread out and level.

 To keep things looking neat, you may want to keep some dish soap and water nearby.
 Dip your fingers into the mixture and apply light pressure to smooth the sealant bead into your desire slope and shape.
 As well, you can use painter’s tape to section off where you are applying the sealant.

 Whether you are busy getting ready for your first camping trip of the season or are full-time, make sure you take the time to look after your rig.
 Your camper roof should be inspected regularly – every 3 months – and resealed annually.

-Make sure you keep track of all your RV maintenance with an online tool like Maintain My RV.
+Make sure you keep track of all your RV maintenance with an online tool like RV LIFE Maintenance.
 Not only does it make it easy to keep all of your documents in one place, but you’ll also receive timely reminders when maintenance is due to help you avoid costly repairs or potentially serious accidents.